tlietz/collaborlist/README.md

 TODO: Concurrent application, and Phoenix framework has LiveView to make real-time concurrent applications.

+## Showing Which List Items Are Currently Being Edited

+When a user is editing a list item, the entire list item will have a slight grey tint for all other users collaborating on that list.

+This works by broadcasting an `editing` event between collaborators of a list.

+There are two situations where a message will be broadcasted:

+1) A user presses on a `list item` and focuses the editing area.
+2) A user changes the contents of a `list item`.

+Once a message is broadcasted, a process will countdown a set number of seconds before broadcasting that the specific `list item` is no longer being edited.
+Every message broadcast for a specific `list item` resets that timer.

 ## User Auth

 There is an option to sign in with Google to the application.